 You’ve got accounts on Facebook and Instagram, but how do you use them to market your business?
 We asked world-renowned photographer and The Wedding School founder Susan Stripling to share some of her tips for effectively marketing through social media.
 Here’s what she had to say:

-- Be visually engaging.
+Be visually engaging.
 Half the battle is catching your audience’s eye.
 Susan does that on social media using video.
 “I’ve even started incorporating videos into my Instagram ads, and I’m seeing the responses are much more invested than when I just posted an image or two.
 Facebook makes it super easy to set up an Instagram ad.
 A snappy, quickly-paced video can grab the eye of the viewer in a new, exciting way.”
-She also uses quick slideshows, like the one below, on her Instagram account to add movement there too.
+She also uses quick slideshows on her Instagram account to add movement there too.

 To learn more from Susan about ways to streamline your photography business using Animoto, tune into her FREE live Wedding Summit on Tuesday, April 19, 2016.